Restoring access - Araluen Road

-To help restore a suitable road surface we are undertaking additional gravel resheeting works and maintenance grading, restoring damaged drains and reshaping road edges.
-Timing of works are subject to the restoration of access for heavy vehicles and availability of access for plant.
+To help restore a suitable road surface have undertaken additional gravel resheeting works and maintenance grading, restored damaged drains and reshaped road edges.
+Timing of works was subject to the restoration of access for heavy vehicles and availability of access for plant.

-We have substantially improved road safety along the detour route provided for residents around the first landslide by grading and gravel resheeting the roads.
-Our teams regularly inspect the condition of the roads to ensure the route is suitable for traffic, particularly during and after wet weather events.
+Our teams regularly inspect the condition of the roads to ensure they are suitable for traffic, particularly during and after wet weather events.
 If however, residents notice any significant changes to the road, please let us know as soon as possible.

 Eurobodalla Shire Councillors have agreed to allocate funding under the Local Roads and Community Infrastructure Program to undertake the following resilience improvement works on Araluen Road.